 Let’s briefly illustrate this idea through a couple of examples.

 Fear, in its purest form, is said to be the most powerful negative emotion.
-Among its declensions, insecurity and embarrassment, which are common emotional barriers to communication.
+Among its declensions, insecurity and embarrassment, which are common emotional barriers of communication.

 Within the workplace, situations arise when workers fail to communicate effectively because of the fear of being judged or not being good enough.
 For example, during a meeting, employees may refrain from making a comment or giving a suggestion for fear of sounding ridiculous.
 This can ultimately prevent a potentially great idea from seeing the light of day and turning into something amazing.

-Anger is a forceful enemy of effective communication because it affects – in quite a significant part – the way the brain processes information.
+Anger is a forceful enemy of healthy communication because it affects – in quite a significant part – the way the brain processes information.

 When you’re angry, you’re less logical.
 This makes you less open to other people’s opinions and less capable of solving problems.
 Therefore, anger and poor emotion management quickly turn into a team cohesion issue, which alters overall productivity within the workplace.